 6. Size of Population remains the same

 It is also assumed that the population size of the sample should remain the same when studying the law of demand.
-Sample means the area of study it may be colony, city, or even a country.
+Sample means the area of study it may be a colony, city, or even a country.

 7. Price of substitutes do not change

-It is also the vital assumption in assumptions of the law of demand, which states that the price substitute does not change during its study.
+It is also the vital assumption in assumptions of the law of demand, which states that the price of substitute does not change during its study.
 Therefore, the price of substitutes should remain the same.

 8. Expensive Products or Articles which create distinctions in society

-The law of demand does not hold in case of articles of distinction or in case of expensive/luxury products for example diamond etc. the higher the price of diamond the more people who are able to buy it will buy more.
+The law of demand does not hold in the case of articles of distinction or in the case of expensive/luxury products for example diamond etc. the higher the price of diamond the more people who are able to buy it will buy more.

 9. Anticipation of shortage or price increase in the near future